geoview-core - v2.2.0

 • OptionalinputTimezone: string

-The timezone to assume for string inputs that do not explicitly include a timezone.
+Optional timezone to assume for string inputs that do not explicitly include a timezone

 Returns Date | undefined